mixxxdj/mixxx/source/glossary.rst

      Basically identical to the regular :term:`pitch bend` with the difference that the pitch changes gradually, instead of all at once.
 Often uses for temporary pitch changes.
-It simulates the effect of touching a turntable to temporary slow down or speed up a record.
+It simulates the effect of touching a turntable to temporarily slow down or speed up a record.

    latency
      Latency refers to a short period of delay (usually measured in milliseconds) between when an audio signal enters and when it emerges from a system.
-     Being able to lower the Latency as much as possible makes a huge difference in responsiveness.
+     Being able to lower the latency as much as possible makes a huge difference in responsiveness.

    kill switch
-     A button to turn on and off output or individual frequency ranges within a channel, i.e. treble, mid and bass.
+     A button to turn on and off individual frequency ranges within a channel, i.e. treble, mid and bass.
 Useful for effects where the DJ drops a track out for a period or creates room for a transition.

    vu meter
      The volume unit (VU) meter is used to show the relative levels of audio